 The added amounts of particles associated with ethanol fuel may warrant upgrading filter systems.
 Many engineers are now recommending that boats using ethanol fuel need to use 10 micron filters.
 Pre-E-10 systems will likely be using 28 micron filters.
-Manufacturers such as Yamaha have been quick to respond to ethanol fuel use by introducing replacement 10 micron filters.
+Manufacturers have responded to ethanol fuel use by introducing more efficient replacement filters.

 The corrosive nature of ethanol can affect fuel lines and other components, causing them to crack and fail.
 Many older boats will require replacement of all fuel hoses and possibly other system components.
 Especially affected are boats equipped with fiberglass tanks.
 Many older vessels must have the fiberglass tanks replaced prior to using E-10 fuels, or face certain engine failures.

 Water in E-10 fuel is another problem that boaters must deal with.
 The introduction of water on E-10 fuel can be disastrous.
 E-10 can hold up to four teaspoons of water in suspension per gallon.
 Once this saturation point is exceeded, the solution separates and the gas floats on top while the ethanol and water mix on the bottom.
 This event is called “phase separation”.
 Ethanol fuel can absorb enough water to reach it’s phase separation point in just over 3 months at 70% humidity.